Joint Learning of Linear Time-Invariant Dynamical Systems: Auxiliary Probabilistic Inequalities

 with each column vector $\eta_m(T) \in \R^{dT}$ as the concatenated noise vector $(\eta_m(1), \eta_m(2), \ldots, \eta_m(T))$ for the $m$-th system. \begin{proposition}[Bounding total magnitude of noise] For the joint noise matrix $Z \in \R^{dT \times M}$ defined in \pref{eq:tot_noise}, with probability at least $1-\delta$, we have:

 We denote the above event by $\Ecal_Z(\delta)$. \end{proposition}

-The following result shows a self-normalized martingale bound for vector valued noise processes. \begin{proposition} For the system in \pref{eq:mt-lti}, for any $0<\delta<1$ and system $m \in [M]$, with probability at least $1-\delta$, we have:
+The following result shows a self-normalized martingale bound for vector valued noise processes. \begin{proposition} For the system in \pref{eq:mt-lti}, for any $0<\delta<1$ and system $m \in [M]$, with prob. at least $1-\delta$, we have:

 where $\bar{V}_{m}(s) = \sum_{t=0}^s x_m(t) x_m(t)' + V$ and $V$ is a deterministic positive definite matrix. \end{proposition}